History, tourist information, and nearby accommodation

-I daresay Syon would probably recieve more visitors if it was easier to reach by public transport.
+I daresay Syon would probably receive more visitors if it was easier to reach by public transport.
 The nearest tube station is Gunnersbury, then you have to take the 237 or 267 bus to Brentlea Gate stop.
 If you come by car there is a parking area at the garden centre beside the main house gates.
 Syon is outside the London congestion charge area, and can be reached off the M4/A4 or via Twickenham Road from the south.

 Images of the Great Hall, Long Gallery, Ante Room, and Princess Victoria's Bedroom are courtesy of Syon House.
 Other images are (c) David Ross / Britain Express